 So happy to meet you.

 Hi everyone, and welcome!
-My name is Cornelia Powers, and I am a Washington, D.C.-based writer whose work has been featured in Harper’s Bazaar, ELLE, TIME, New York Magazine, Literary Hub, The Washington Post, Refinery 29, Electric Literature, Image Journal, the Princeton Alumni Weekly, Comment, and more.
+My name is Cornelia Powers, and I am a Washington, D.C.-based writer whose work has been featured in The Atlantic, Vogue, Harper’s Bazaar, ELLE, TIME, New York Magazine, Literary Hub, The Washington Post, and more.

 In the spring of 2019, I married my wonderful husband, Tim.
-When we’re not playing with our daughter Kathleen (“Kit”) or our eighty-pound Golden Retriever, Birdie, we enjoy watching movies (and Bravo!), traveling, running, hiking, and — of course — playing golf.
-I love gardening, theology, classic movies, indie bookstores, and small New England towns and am a sucker for all things related to Audrey Hepburn, Jane Austen, and C.S.
+When we’re not playing with our kids or our eighty-pound Golden Retriever, Birdie, we enjoy watching movies, traveling, running, hiking, and — of course — playing golf.
+I love gardening, theology, classic movies, Bravo, indie bookstores, and small New England towns and am a sucker for all things related to Audrey Hepburn, Jane Austen, and C.S.
 Lewis.

 Other than here, you can find me at Instagram (@corneliapowerswrites) as well as my new Substack, LINKAGE (for past issues of my newsletter prior to Fall 2024, please click here).